Embracing dumbness

 Dumbness as a simplifier

-Some weeks ago we were talking about how she manages today’s technology and how isn’t trivial for people from her generation to deal with technologies that are straightforward to younger people.
+Some weeks ago we were talking about how she manages today’s technology and how it isn’t trivial for people from her generation to deal with technologies that are straightforward to younger people.
 At some point she said

 The first thought I had was that this approach is only useful for old people, or for people that is not interested in learning new skills, and I don’t consider myself in any of these groups.
 But she has been doing this all her life, not only now that she’s older, and it’s clear she isn’t the kind of person who lacks curiosity.
 So what are the benefits of this approach?
 What am I missing?
 Here I’ve compiled a list of benefits you get from making yourself dumb about things you don’t want to know about.

 After reading this list one could get the impression that this technique is the definitive one to never have to work again in life.
 However, if I want to be honest with myself and I want to honor the memory of my grandmother-in-law, I cannot finish the post here.
-Here is a list of situation in which you don’t want to use this approach.
+Here is a list of situations in which you don’t want to use this approach.